 Grilling multi-tool let's you grill like a boss #Shopping#bbq#great-ideas#summer#tools#utensils Updated Oct 12 2015 (Posted Jul 4 2012) Megan Finley Horowitz meggyfin Just in time for summer, this "great idea of the day" is in honor of the 4th of July.
 Rock your summer BBQs with this badass grilling multi-tool!
 This all-in-one BBQ tool transforms from spatula to fork to tongs and back again.
 Flip burgers, grip chicken legs, and spike sausages without breaking a sweat.
 The smooth leaf spring mechanism makes the tongs easy to control.
 The handles can be locked together in a quick motion, enabling you to flip the nearest burger before it's too late.
 And possibly the coolest feature, stab a hot dog with the fork and then slide the fork back into Stake, pushing the dog on to the nearest bun with NO HANDS, MA!
-Join our community!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Horowitz Megan is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating like the fate of the world depends on it.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @treatsandgeeksLA @meggyfin PREVIOUS Thinking of my 'tween: should I be for censorship?
+Fix Typo Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Thinking of my 'tween: should I be for censorship?
 NEXT Bright pillows, peacocks, and playtime on this very summer deck Show/Hide comments [ 6 ] That is pretty awesome.
 Now I just need to buy a grill… Reply This is brilliant because I HATE having to keep the grill fork around.
 Our grill set actually looks exactly like this with the thick wooden handles, but it's three pieces.
 Using the spatula and tongs isn't bad, but the fork is always just… there.
 In the way.
 Reply It looks like it would be a bear to clean.
 I have visions of dead bits of burger and carbon getting stuck forever in those little grooves.
 Reply Actually I can see that… hm…. now I want to check out the reviews to see if people have had the same problem.
 Also I like your use of "bear".
 Reply Yeah, it seems you'd have to wash it in the dishwasher, and even then I can't imagine it getting everything.
 Plus, what would that do to the wood?
 Reply I actually just bought this monster for my dad for his birthday.
 It.is.HUGE!!!
 We're talking somewhere in the area of 18 inches plus.
 It would have to lay flat on a rack if you tried to wash it in the dishwasher but the wood doesn't feel sealed so I don't know that I would recommend that.
 Seems very sturdy though.
 The actual spatula portion is really good sized and spaced well from the grooves so I don't anticipate random food bits in there.
 The fork portion is a little stiff and hard to move though.
 I'm hopeful it will loosen up with use.
 Haven't actually used it yet but bonus points for having "This would be the BBQ tool Tony Stark would use" on the tag! 🙂 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.